gfena/AncestryLength/README.md

 # License

-AncestryTrack is licensed under the Apache License, Version 2.0 (the License).
+AncestryLength is licensed under the Apache License, Version 2.0 (the License).
 You may obtain a copy of the License from http://www.apache.org/licenses/LICENSE-2.0